3scale/3scale-operator/doc/operator-user-guide.md

       * System can be scaled horizontally with multiple pods uploading and reading said static files, hence the need for a RWX PersistentVolume when APIManager is configured to use PVC as System's FileStorage
+* An OpenShift secret with the name "threescale-registry-auth" has to be created in every OpenShift project where an APIManager is desired to be deployed.
+This secret is used to be able to retrieve images from the registry.redhat.io container registry.
+The secret must have the credentials of a Service Account created in the registry.redhat.io container registry.
+The secret contents and more information about the registry can be found here: https://access.redhat.com/RegistryAuthentication.
+  To create the secret: `oc create -f threescale-registry-auth-secret.yml` in the project where an APIManager is to be deployed

 The RWX persistent volume must be configured to be group writable.
 For a list of persistent volume types that support the required access modes,